karlyndiary/DA-Cheatsheet/Tableau/[02] Product Suites.md

 ## Developer Products
-- Used for Data visualization.
   - Tableau Desktop
   - Tableau Public Desktop
   - Tableau Prep

+#### Data Engineering
+- Used for data cleaning and preparation
+  - Tableau Prep

 #### Data Visualization
+- Used for Data visualization.
   - Tableau Desktop
   - Tableau Public Desktop

-#### Data Engineering
-- Tableau Prep

 ## Sharing Products
 - Used to share and collaborate the data visualization.